AlanHdz/ecommerce-laravel/README.md

 # Ecommerce Laravel

-Basic ecommerce created in Laravel with Livewire, using Paypal and Stripe API.
+Basic ecommerce created in Laravel 8 and PHP 8 with Livewire, using Paypal and Stripe API.
 (Course of CodigoFacilito)

 - [X] CRUD Products
 - [X] Paypal API